Indian vernacular architecture: Kachcha

 A kachcha is a building made of natural materials such as mud plaster, bamboo, thatch and wood and is therefore a short-lived structure.
 Since it is not made for endurance it requires constant maintenance and replacement.
 The practical limitations of the building materials available dictate the specific form which can have a simple beauty.
 The advantage of a kachcha is that construction materials are cheap and easily available and relatively little labor is required.

-Pucca
+Pukka

 A pakka is a structure made from materials resistant to wear, such as forms of stone or brick, clay tiles, metal or other durable materials, sometimes using mortar to bind, that does not need to be constantly maintained or replaced.
 However, such structures are expensive to construct as the materials are costly and more labor is required.
 A pakka or pacca (or sometimes pukka) may be elaborately decorated in contrast to a kachcha.